uvaai/pdp/_schedules/1 Fall 2023/index.md

 If you are a part-time student, you can just follow the *Python for Data Processing* half of the daily schedule.
-You should still attend the group seminars with the other students, as scheduled [here](https://datanose.nl/#course[119433]), but can otherwise choose which days of practical assistance combine best with your own schedule.
+You should still attend the group seminars with the other students, as scheduled [here](https://datanose.nl/#course[119433]), but can otherwise choose which of your daily practical assistance slots combine best with your own schedule.

 ## Asking questions